-STRATTERA® (atomoxetine HCl) is a selective norepinephrine reuptake inhibitor.
-Atomoxetine HCl is the R(-) isomer as determined by X-ray diffraction.
+STRATTERA® (atomoxetine) is a selective norepinephrine reuptake inhibitor.
+Atomoxetine HCl is the R(-) isomer as determined by x-ray diffraction.
 The chemical designation is (-)-N-Methyl-3-phenyl-3-(o-tolyloxy)-propylamine hydrochloride.
-The Molecular formula is C17H21NO•HCl, which corresponds to a molecular weight of 291.82.
+The molecular formula is C17H21NO•HCl, which corresponds to a molecular weight of 291.82.
 The chemical structure is:

 Atomoxetine HCl is a white to practically white solid, which has a solubility of 27.8 mg/mL in water.